 - Become a lender – Unless you are considering a legitimate peer-to-peer lending program, don’t get suckered into becoming a bank for someone else.
 This isn’t unusual considering most people have no problem announcing they are getting a big refund from the IRS.
 Once it is known that you have cash, there is going to be someone you know who needs to borrow money.
 If you insist on lending money out to friend or family member, you might do better considering it a gift.
 That way there will be no hard feelings if the money is never returned.

 One other thing you should keep in mind if you are receiving a large tax refund is this is a sign you are just giving Uncle Sam an interest free loan for the year.
-If you were to receive this money earlier you would be able to start having that money work for you sooner by paying down more debt or putting it towards investments.
+If you were to receive this money earlier you would be able to start having that money work for you sooner by paying down more liability or putting it towards investments.
 Having a large tax refund actually costs you money over the year in the form of opportunity costs.
 If this is the case for you, contact your employer to change your withholdings.
 Ideally, you should not be owed a refund at the end of the year, better yet, you owe money and have been able to earn interest on money that was owed to the government until it had to be paid back on April 18th.

 There are plenty of things you should or should not do with your income tax refund.
 At the end of the day, it is your decision.
 By choosing to use your money responsibly, you can improve your financial situation.
 In doing so you will benefit in the long term, instead of the few moments it might take to spend your refund irresponsibly.